Spec2VolCAMU-Net: A Spectrogram-to-Volume Model for EEG-to-fMRI Reconstruction based on Multi-directional Time-Frequency Convolutional Attention Encoder and Vision-Mamba U-Net: Method

 \subsubsection{Vision-Mamba U-Net Decoder}

-In the fMRI image reconstruction stage, the aligned feature map $F$ is input into a Vision-Mamba U-Net (VM-UNet) \cite{ruan2024vm} for multi-scale feature decoding and spatial reconstruction.
-The VM-UNet, as the decoder, integrates the local modeling capabilities of convolutional neural networks with the long-range modeling advantages of Mamba modules, demonstrating excellent image reconstruction and detail restoration capabilities.
-The decoder ultimately transforms the feature map with a channel dimension of $N$ into a three-dimensional voxel image $Y \in \mathbb{R}^{D \times H \times W}$, which is the synthesized fMRI output.
+For the final synthesis of the fMRI volume, the aligned feature map $F$ is processed by a Vision-Mamba U-Net (VM-UNet) \cite{ruan2024vm} decoder.
+This decoder is responsible for multi-scale feature decoding and spatial reconstruction, ultimately transforming the $N$-channel feature map into the final three-dimensional fMRI volume $Y \in \mathbb{R}^{D \times H \times W}$.
+The architecture of the VM-UNet is designed to synergize the capacity for local feature modeling, typically associated with CNNs, with the efficient long-range dependency modeling of Mamba modules, making it highly effective for detailed image reconstruction.